ARCHIVED-mean-stack/session-4/README.md

 whichPic.parentNode.classList.add('active');
 ```

-This is a new feature in HTML5 and an example of how advances in js are making jQuery [less and less relevant for wed designers](https://medium.freecodecamp.com/how-to-manipulate-classes-using-the-classlist-api-f876e2f58236#.bmo0nynrj).
+This is a new feature in HTML5 and an example of how advances in js are making jQuery [less and less relevant for web designers](https://medium.freecodecamp.com/how-to-manipulate-classes-using-the-classlist-api-f876e2f58236#.bmo0nynrj).

 Add an Object to our js file: